-The RSI method is an essential tool that can show a digital currency’s support and resistance level.
-Buying activities are usually higher at the support level, which keeps the crypto’s price from sloping downwards.
-Selling activities tend to be higher at the resistance level of a cryptocurrency, therefore maintaining its value from soaring further.
+The RSI method is essential to show a digital currency’s support and resistance level.
+Buying activities are usually higher at the support level, keeping the crypto’s price from slowing down.
+On the other hand, selling activities tend to be higher at the resistance level of a cryptocurrency, therefore maintaining its value from soaring further.

-RSI indicators also give traders an avenue where they can estimate a cryptocurrency’s trend movement.
-The trend direction could be a bearish one which hopes to experience a price decline based on specific market considerations.
+RSI indicators also allow traders to estimate a cryptocurrency’s trend movement.
+The trend direction could be bearish, hoping to experience a price decline based on specific market considerations.
 As for a bullish market, the digital currency’s value is set to show an upward trend.

 Double Top and Bottom Pattern

 The double bottom pattern aims at foretelling the time a cryptocurrency’s trend will take a shift.
-RSI shows a double bottom trading signal by generating a buy and sell limit whenever a crypto asset’s price moves below the 30 marks elevating upwards.
+RSI shows a double-bottom trading signal by generating a buy and sell limit whenever a crypto asset’s price moves below the 30 mark elevating upwards.

 Another buy and sell limit can be generated if the same asset’s value shifts the 70 marks downwards(double top).
-In a double bottom signal, the asset’s pattern is demonstrated with two identical lows signaling the beginning of new selling pressure.
+A double bottom signal demonstrates the asset’s pattern, with two identical lows signaling the beginning of new selling pressure.

 RSI enables traders to receive a divergence signal showing the indicator’s status per the crypto’s value.
 It further means that an RSI can exhibit different findings when the digital currency achieves new highs and lows.
 As a result, it introduces two common categories of RSI divergences, including a bullish and bearish divergence.

-A bearish divergence takes place when the asset’s value decreases as the RSI price surges.
-The divergence happens when the RSI value ascends as the asset’s price plunges on a bullish market.
+A bearish divergence occurs when the asset’s value decreases as the RSI price surges.
+Conversely, the divergence happens when the RSI value ascends as the asset’s price plunges in a bullish market.